oracle-livelabs/weblogic/weblogic-kubernetes/setup-oke-ocishell/setup-oke-ocishell.md

     * **Name**: The name of the cluster.
 Leave the default value.
     * **Compartment**: The name of the compartment.
 Leave the default value.
     * **Kubernetes version**: The version of Kubernetes.
-Leave the default value which should be *v1.21.5* or select the latest version available.
+Leave the default value which should be *v1.24.1* or select the latest version available.
     * **Kubernetes API Endpoint**: Are the cluster master nodes going to be routable or not.
 Select the *Public Endpoint* value.
     * **Kubernetes Worker Nodes**: Are the cluster worker nodes going to be routable or not.
 Leave the default *Private Workers* value.
     * **Shape**: The shape to use for each node in the node pool.
 The shape determines the number of CPUs and the amount of memory allocated to each node.
 The list shows only those shapes available in your tenancy that are supported by OKE.
-Select *VM.Standard2.1* (which is typically available in Oracle Free Tier Account).
+Select *VM.Standard.E4.Flex* (which is typically available in Oracle Free Tier Account).
+Select the default number of OCPUs *1* and amount of memory *16* as shown below.
     * **Number of nodes**: The number of worker nodes to create.
 Leave the default value, *3*.

     ![Quick Cluster](images/quickcluster.png)